GluuFederation/flex/docs/admin/admin-ui/introduction.md

 ## Gluu Flex License

 After installation Admin UI can be accessed on `https://hostname/admin` (the `hostname` is provided during setup).
 This web interface can be accessed only after subscribing Admin UI license from Agama Lab.
+Once the license is subscribed the application will not ask for a license key again until the submitted key's validity is expired.

 There is a provision to generate a 30-day free trial license of Gluu Flex which will help users to enter and understand this web interface.
-To enjoy long-time uninterrupted access to Admin UI get a license key issued from Gluu.
-Once a valid license key is submitted, the application will not ask for a license key again until the submitted key's validity is expired.

 ![image](../../assets/admin-ui/trial-license.png)